chengniedotcom/chengniedotcom.github.io/notes/shoe-dog.md

 1. God, how I wish I could relive the whole thing.
 Short of that, I’d like to share the experience, the ups and downs, so that some young man or woman, somewhere, going through the same trials and ordeals, might be inspired or comforted.
 Or warned.
 Some young entrepreneur, maybe, some athlete or painter or novelist, might press on.

-1. It’s all the same drive.
-The same dream.

 1. It would be nice to help them avoid the typical discouragements.
 I’d tell them to hit pause, think long and hard about how they want to spend their time, and with whom they want to spend it for the next forty years.
 I’d tell men and women in their midtwenties not to settle for a job or a profession or even a career.
 Seek a calling.
 Even if you don’t know what that means,

-1. seek it.

 1. If you’re following your calling, the fatigue will be easier to bear, the disappointments will be fuel, the highs will be like nothing you’ve ever felt.

 1. I’d like to warn the best of them, the iconoclasts, the innovators, the rebels, that they will always have a bull’s-eye on their backs.
 The better they get, the bigger the bull’s-eye.
 It’s not one man’s opinion; it’s a law of nature.

 1. And those who urge entrepreneurs to never give up?
 Charlatans.
 Sometimes you have to give up.
 Sometimes knowing when to give up, when to try something else, is genius.
 Giving up doesn’t mean stopping.
 Don’t ever stop.
 Luck plays a big role.
 Yes, I’d like to publicly acknowledge the power of luck.
 Athletes get lucky, poets get lucky, businesses get lucky.
 Hard work is critical, a good team is essential, brains and determination are invaluable, but luck may decide the outcome.
 Some people might not call it luck.
 They might call it Tao, or Logos, or Jñāna, or Dharma.
 Or Spirit.
 Or God.
 Put it this way.
 The harder you work, the better your Tao.
 And since no one has ever adequately defined Tao, I now try to go regularly to mass.
 I would tell them: Have faith in yourself, but also have faith in faith.
 Not faith as others define it.
 Faith as you define

-1. I’ve spent a fair portion of my life in debt.

-1. Nothing, however, has made me feel quite so indebted as the writing of this book.

-1. Abraham Verghese,

-1. Nan Graham

-1. ryokan.

-1. Dachau,

-1. Acropolis.